SJLennon/IBM-i-RPG-Free-CLP-Code/DATE_UDF/ReadMe.md

 ## DATE_SQL

 The RPG code for the DATE_SQL service program, which contains the functions.
-It is free forms but the D-Specs are still fixed, and it can be edited in SEU.
+It is free format but the D-Specs are still fixed, and it can be edited in SEU.
 (When I originally wrote it, it was in fixed form RPGIV.)

 ## DATE_SQLFR